elvis1/elvis1/README.md

 - 👋 Hi, I’m @elvis1
 - 👀 I’m interested in ...
 Scripting and Linux
-- 🌱 I’m currently learning ...Scripting, Docker and Python
+- 🌱 I’m currently learning ...K8, Ansible, Aws, Terraform
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :
 - jpaul @ jpaul .com a r

 <!---